thomasgladwin/webapps/README.md

 # webapps
-Web apps, including semantic similarity functions

-Repository for apps running on apps.tegladwin.com.
+Repository for Flask apps running on apps.tegladwin.com (hosted on Dreamhost).
+The idea was to turn some research software into more accessible web apps.

 Currently: